This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 During the summer, there’s a large outdoor rooftop patio perfect for soaking up the sunshine while sipping.

-Places to eat on a date in New York City
+Places to Eat on a Date in NYC

 Burger Joint is hidden down a dark hallway in Le Parker-Meridien: it’s a dive bar vibe with awesome burgers and cheap beer, which is surprisingly delightful in the middle of Midtown.